wai2/wai2/README.md

 ## Approach
 To achieve our purpose we plan to:

-- Address 80 percentile use-cases and ignoring the remaining 20%.
+- Address 80 percentile use-cases and ignore the remaining 20%.
 - Provide ways to address the remaining 20% via coupled code.
 - Favor constraints vs. enabling multiple ways to do the same thing.
-- Favor many small steps vs. few large steps.
+- Favor many small steps vs. a few large steps.
 - Embrace contributions of all who embrace our mission, vision and values.
 - Accept good enough solutions vs. striving for perfection.